ricardo-romero-ochoa/ROCify/README.md

 ### Requirements

 Ensure you have R and Python installed.
-For Windows make sure Rscript is in your PATH
+For Windows, make sure Rscript is in your PATH

 **Python packages**:

-Run the following command directly from your terminal (if in Windows, use Anaconda prompt):
+Run the following command directly from your terminal (for Windows, use Anaconda prompt):

 ```bash
 pip install -r requirements.txt